learn-co-curriculum/phase-0-aws-cloud9-environment-setup/README.md

    <!-- Note: this domain is not the Portal because of Canvas flows -->
 6. Connect your GitHub account to your Flatiron School Portal account

-[Flatiron School Student Portal webpage]: https://portal.flatironschool.com
+[flatiron school student portal webpage]: https://portal.flatironschool.com
-[GitHub Account Management webpage]: https://learn.co/account/github
+[github account management webpage]: https://learn.co/account/github

 ### Check Your Work